jackhumbert/let_there_be_flight/readme.md

 ## Uninstallation

-There's an installation script at `red4ext/plugins/let_there_be_flight/uninstall.bat` - if you run this, all LTBF mod files (including codeware and FMOD files) will be deleted, but its dependencies will remain.
+There's an installation script at `red4ext/plugins/let_there_be_flight/uninstall.bat` - if you run this, all LTBF mod files (FMOD files) will be deleted, but its dependencies will remain.

 Special thanks to @psiberx for [Codeware Lib](https://github.com/psiberx/cp2077-codeware/), [InkPlayground Demo](https://github.com/psiberx/cp2077-playground), and Redscript & CET examples on Discord, @WopsS for [RED4ext](https://github.com/WopsS/RED4ext), @jac3km4 for [Redscript toolkit](https://github.com/jac3km4/redscript), @yamashi for [CET](https://github.com/yamashi/CyberEngineTweaks) and the [E-mode mod](https://www.nexusmods.com/cyberpunk2077/mods/3207?tab=description) (very helpful in figuring out how to work with FMOD), @rfuzzo & team (especially @seberoth!) for [WolvenKit](https://github.com/WolvenKit/WolvenKit), and all of them for being helpful on Discord.